sans-amanda/API-Capstone/README_User-Feedback.md

 Some addons they would like were distance from current location (not available on FourSquare API, that I can see) and ingredient lists.
 I don't think I'll be adding that in for the final project, but it might be something I want to work on later on the side.

+I need to add a .catch error to both the API functions, just in case they try searching a city instead of a zip, or there search returns no results.